Jazz video project featuring abstract art

 Featuring Francesco Crosara (piano), Dave Murdy (guitar), Farko Dosumov (bass), Mark Ivester (drums), Malo Castro (percussion).
 Recorded at each musician's individual home between May 30th and July 4th, 2020.
 Video editing and audio mastering by Francesco Crosara.

-The paintings seen in the video are featured above.
+The paintings seen in the video are featured below.

 Francesco wrote about the project in a recent blog post for the Bainbridge Museum of Art